kameocode/any-dao/README.md

     }
 ```
 By default, predicates are AND-ed.
 All predicates applied inside `or` are OR-ed.
-For the above example, code will be translated into sql query `[...] city like 'Cracow' and city like 'Warsaw'`.
+For the above example, code will be translated into sql query `[...] or (city like 'Cracow' and city like 'Warsaw')`.
 You can also use `or` without clause, like this:
 ```
     val listOfUsers = anyDao.all(UserODB::class) {